Navigation skipped

 • Travel

-At this point, you might be wondering – is cash back just free money?
-Since you have to spend money to earn money, it’s not truly “free money.”
-But often, you’re getting cash back on things you’d be buying anyways, like groceries or your phone bill — so it feels like a truly rewarding bonus when you get to spend that extra cash.
+At this point, you might be wondering: is cash back just free money?
+Since you have to spend money to earn money, it’s not truly free.
+But often, you’re getting cash back on things you’d be buying anyways, like groceries or your phone bill.

-Another important thing to keep in mind is that banks typically do not offer cash back on balance transfers, cash advances, interest charges, and more similar transactions.
+Another important thing to keep in mind is that banks typically do not offer cash back on balance transfers, cash advances, interest charges, or other non-purchase transactions.
+Ultimately, it’s a good idea to consider your card issuer’s terms to avoid any misunderstanding.

 What are the advantages of having a cash back credit card?

-The beauty of cash back cards is that they are simple to understand.
+The beauty of a cash back is that it is simple to understand.
 Points systems can feel much less straightforward.

-For example, some travel rewards cards set limits on how you can cash in your points or miles — what airlines you can use, what dates you can fly, etc. But using cash back rewards to pay for the trip gives you unlimited freedom and options, just like normal cash.
+For example, some travel rewards cards set limits on how you can use your points, with restrictions around things like what airlines you can use or what dates you can fly.
+In contrast, using cash back rewards to pay for a trip gives you unlimited freedom and options, just like normal cash.

-• Find a card that matches your spending habits.
-Making the most of the ways that you already tend to spend money is one of the best ways to take advantage of a cash back card, without having to alter or augment your spending.
+Making the most from the ways you already tend to spend money is one of the best ways to take advantage of a cash back card, without having to alter or augment your spending.
+For example, if you drive a lot for work, you might consider a card that offers a higher earn rate for gas purchases.

-• Know your card’s limits.
 Many cards allow you to earn cash back up to a set amount.
-For instance, your card might offer 3% back on dining out up to $500 spent during a given statement period.
-That means you’ll earn cash back until you spend over $500 on dining, at which point you may drop down to a lower earn rate (say 0.5%).
+For instance, your card might offer 3% back on dining out, up to $500 spent during a given statement period.
+That means you’ll earn cash back until you spend over $500 on dining, at which point you may drop down to a lower earn rate.

 How do you redeem cash back rewards?